Common Foot Conditions

 Commonly referred to as a ‘stiff big toe’,’ this condition is a form of arthritis.
 It causes pain and stiffness in the big toe, where it joins the rest of your foot.
 This condition is the most common issue in the big toe and it can become worse over time, leaving you in more pain and with less mobility.1

 Those from the ages of 30 to 60 are most likely to be affected by big toe arthritis, but anyone from teenagers to the oldest adults can experience it.

 Big toe arthritis can be caused by:

 Wearing shoes that give your feet proper room provides relief to those dealing with this condition.
 Insoles can also be worn to prevent movement of your big toe and avoiding unnecessary strain.

 1Cleveland Clinic, 2020.

-Hallux abducto valgus, commonly referred to as a bunion, is a bump on the side of the big toe that forms over time as the joint becomes misaligned.
-They begin as a small deformity but get worse progressively.
+A bunion is a bump on the side of the big toe that forms over time as the joint becomes misaligned.
+Bunions begin as a small deformity but get worse progressively.
 As pressure is placed on the joint, the big toe moves toward the second toe, causing a slow change in the formation of the bone, leaving the noticeable bump.
 Developing a bunion can make it painful to wear certain shoes or even to walk.

 This condition is often caused by wearing shoes that are too tight or do not fit properly and can be relieved with wider shoes that leave room for the foot’s new shape.
 It can also develop due to genetics or another condition like rheumatoid arthritis.
 You may experience pain, inflammation, rough skin or callouses and/or limited mobility in your big toe/difficulty walking.1